morse-simulator/morse/doc/morse/what_new.rst

 - MORSE 0.5 requires Blender >= 2.59 and < 2.62 (because of some changes in the
   matrices handling - support for Blender >= 2.62 is expected for next release)
 - Lots of cleaning (middleware empties have been removed)
-- The command line ``morse run {scene.blend|scene.py}`` now works as expected (ie, starts the simulation.
+- The command line ``morse run {scene.blend|scene.py}`` now works as expected (*i.e.*, starts the simulation as soon as Blender opens).
   Optional arguments can be added and are passed to the script
 - Unit-testing support for MORSE (cf doc: dev/testing).
 Added a target to the build file ('make test').